Factor V Leiden

 Approximately 5% of the Caucasian population carries at least one Factor V Leiden gene.
 It is less common in other ethnic groups.
 Having one or two copies of the Factor V Leiden gene does not guarantee abnormal clots will form because other circumstances are involved.
 The lifetime incidence of an abnormal clot in the general population is 1 in every 100,000 people.
 This risk increases to 1 in every 10,000 people if one copy of the abnormal gene is present.
 It increases to 6 in every 10,000 people if two copies are present.
 This means most people with Factor V Leiden will never experience an abnormal clot in the course of their lives.

 The clotting process involves many steps and substances.
 While Factor V Leiden is one possible cause of abnormal clot formation, there are many others.
 Examples include abnormalities in Protein C, Protein S, Antithrombin, and Prothrombin 20210.
 Another disorder which leads to increased clotting is the Anti-Phospholipid Syndrome.
 This is an autoimmune disorder in which one's own immune system attacks normal anti-clotting mechanisms.

 How is Factor V Leiden Diagnosed?

 The presence of Factor V Leiden is easily diagnosed with a laboratory test.
 This test looks at an individual's DNA to see if they are making normal Factor V or the abnormal Factor V Leiden.
 It also identifies if a patient has one or two copies of the Factor V Leiden gene.

 What is the Treatment for Factor V Leiden ?

-If blood clots become an issue, "blood-thinning" medicines (like Enoxaparin) can be used.
+Most people with Factor V Leiden do not form abnormal clots and require no treatment.
+If abnormal clots become an issue, "blood-thinning" medications, like Coumadin, can be used to impair the clotting system.
 This will halt growth of the clot and reduce the risk of future clots.